marcelotduarte/cx_Freeze/doc/faq.rst

        or `for x64 (64 bit) Windows <http://www.microsoft.com/download/en/details.aspx?id=15336>`_
      * 2010 (Python 3.3) `for x86 (32 bit) Windows <http://www.microsoft.com/en-gb/download/details.aspx?id=5555>`_
        or `for x64 (64 bit) Windows <http://www.microsoft.com/en-us/download/details.aspx?id=14632>`_

+Up to Python 2.5, and again from Python 3.3, the MSVCR DLLs are installed in a normal location, and cx_Freeze will copy them automatically.
+It's still up to you to ensure that the licenses of all the files you use allow you to distribute them as part of your application.